-(c):Designates the chairman of the committee
+(c) : Designates the chairman of the committee

-Mr C. P. Rex (Managing Director) and Mr B. R. Soden (Group Finance Director) were formally appointed to the re-structured Risk Management Committee under the new Risk Management Framework adopted by the Board on 19 August 2008.
+\ Mr C P Rex (Managing Director) and Mr B R Soden (Group Finance Director) were formally appointed to the re-structured Risk Management Committee under the new Risk Management Framework adopted by the Board on 19 August 2008.
 In accordance with the new Risk Management Committee Charter there have been key executives appointed to the Risk Management Committee.
-Details of these appointments, including further information on the Risk Management Committee and on the other Committees noted above are disclosed in the Corporate Governance Statement included on pages 13 to 19 of this Annual Report.
+Details of these appointments, including further information on the Risk Management Committee and on the other Committees noted above are disclosed in the Corporate Governance Statement included in the Annual Report.